mmohhamadd/miscada-group-12/README.md

 # Gray-Scott Simulation C++ Implementation
 ## Description

 This repository contains a C++ implementation of the Gray-Scott reaction-diffusion model, including simulation and testing.
 The Gray-Scott model is a mathematical formulation that describes how the concentration of substances distributed in space changes under the influence of local chemical reactions and diffusion.
-This project allows users to input specific parameters to observe a variety of patterns produced by the model.
+This project allows users to input specific parameters to observe a variety of patterns produced by the model..